 This modular structure streamlines building systems with microservices architectures and their testing, as it implies that numerous development teams create, deploy, scale and verify software simultaneously and independently.
 Amazon has named these groups of six to eight developers “two-pizza teams,” as two pizzas are enough to feed them.

 Naturally, these microservices teams are a little bit different from conventional development departments.
 For example, each team has complete ownership of one or more microservices throughout its/their entire lifecycle.
-This means that team members communicate with customers, design required features, develop them, test and deploy.
+This means that team members communicate with customers to design required feature s, develop them, test and deploy.

 The Benefits of Microservices Architecture for Enterprises